mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # State Synchronization

-Trusting I could implement the rules described above, my first task was to prove that synchronizing physics in one direction of flow could actually work with Unity and PhysX.
+Trusting I could implement the authority rules described above, my first task was to prove that synchronizing physics in one direction of flow could actually work with Unity and PhysX.
+If this didn't work, game over basically and I would stop work.

 To do this, I setup a loopback scene in Unity where cubes fall into a pile in front of the player.
 There are two sets of cubes.
 The cubes on the left represent the authority side.
 The cubes on the right are the non-authority side, which we want to be in sync with the cubes on the left.

 <img src="/img/networked-physics-in-vr/authority-and-non-authority-cubes.png" width="100%"/>

-At the start, without anything in place to keep them in sync, even though both sets of cubes start from the same initial state, they give different end results.
-Here you can see the configuration of the stack on the right is quite different to the left, once all cubes have come to rest:
+At the start, without anything in place to keep the cubes in sync, even though both sets of cubes start from the same initial state, they give slightly different end results.
+You can see this most easily from top-down:

 <img src="/img/networked-physics-in-vr/out-of-sync.png" width="100%"/>

 This happens because PhysX is non-deterministic.
-To fight this non-determinism, we grab state from the authority side (left) and apply it to the non-authority side (right) 10 times per-second:
+Rather than tilting at non-determinstic windmills, we _fight_ non-determinism by grabbing state from the left side (authority) and applying it to the right side (non-authority) 10 times per-second:

 <img src="/img/networked-physics-in-vr/left-to-right.png" width="100%"/>